common-fate/docs-archive/docs/approvals/providers/aws-sso-eks.md

 kubectl apply -f ac-role-binding.yml
 ```

-Lastly we will need to update the aws-auth config map in our cluster, by adding this new cluster role which enables our Granted lambda's access to grant and revoke access.
-- The Arn's referenced are the same as the ones from the output of the gdeploy *provider add* command.
+Lastly we will need to update the `aws-auth` config map in our cluster, by adding this new cluster role which enables Granted to grant and revoke access.
+The ARNs referenced are the same as the ones from the output of the gdeploy *provider add* command.

 It is recommended to use third party tooling to make changes to aws-auth and other k8s configs as mistakes in config can cause downtime if done incorrectly.
 Here are some easy **eksctl** commands to create the identity mappings, just replace the values with the correct ones from the outputs: